Karolien Van der Putten

-By Philip Bentley, Jacques Buhart, Hendrik Viaene, Max Küttner, Karolien Van der Putten, Frédéric Pradelles and Mary Hecht on Feb 4, 2022
+By Jacques Buhart, Hendrik Viaene, Max Küttner, Karolien Van der Putten, Frédéric Pradelles, Mary Hecht and McDermott Will & Emery on Feb 4, 2022

 Posted In Brussels Developments, EC Developments, Energy/Commodities, EU Developments, French Developments, German Developments, Healthcare Antitrust, IP Antitrust, Italian Developments, Mergers & Acquisitions, Monopolization/Abuse of Dominance

 In our super-connected age, we are inundated with information.
 It can be difficult to select what is really relevant to one’s business.
 The purpose of this Review is to provide legal counsel and their teams easy reference guidance on essential EU competition law developments covering key areas of law and policy, to help keep you...

 By Hendrik Viaene and Karolien Van der Putten on Oct 18, 2021

 Posted In Brussels Developments, EC Developments, EU Developments, Mergers & Acquisitions